 This is the first time mRNA vaccines have been updated.
 Patients, however, have to meet certain requirements to receive them.
 During an episode of the “AMA Update” video and podcast, Dr. Fryhofer drilled down to the basics to help physicians answer the most common questions they will get from patients about the new booster.

-More than 200 million Americans are eligible for a bivalent COVID-19 vaccine booster.
-Pfizer's bivalent booster is authorized for those 12 or older, while Moderna’s authorization is for patients 18 and up.
+About 230 million Americans are eligible for a bivalent COVID-19 vaccine booster.
+Pfizer's bivalent booster is authorized for those 5 or older, while Moderna’s authorization is for patients 6 and up.